Brian Eley: Arrest and disappearance

 In 1979, James Plaskett, who went on to become a grandmaster and British champion, reported to David Anderton, the then president of the British Chess Federation (BCF), incidents of "misconduct" by Eley.
 The following year, Eley was dismissed from the position of England Team Manager after an unrelated incident.
 As a BCF-registered coach, Eley continued to teach juniors into the late 1980s.

 In July 1991, Eley was arrested at his South Yorkshire home on suspicion of sexually abusing an underage male he had once coached.
 He was released on bail.
 Although not charged at the time, Eley jumped bail approximately one month after his arrest, and disappeared.
-He was subsequently charged with more than 30 offences of a similar nature and remains a fugitive, wanted by the British police and Interpol.
+He was subsequently charged with more than 30 offences of a similar nature and remained a fugitive, wanted by the British police and Interpol.